42-AI/42ai_pdf_builder/README.md

 ## Usage

-You just need to `git clone` the project.
+You just need to `git clone` the project:

 ```console
 git clone https://github.com/42-AI/42ai_pdf_builder
 ```

-And make sure you are using Python 3.
+And make sure you are using Python 3:

 ```console
 $> python -V